Community Foundation for Greater Buffalo

 • Geographic focus matters: Your work must serve one or more of the eight Western New York counties (Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans, Wyoming).
 Don't apply if you serve outside this region.

-• Contact Darren Penoyer before applying: With over 10 years at the foundation, Darren Penoyer (Director of Community Impact) can provide guidance on fit and alignment.
-His insight can help you determine if your project is a good match before investing time in an LOI.
+• Contact Darren Penoyer before applying: With over 10 years at the foundation, Darren Penoyer (Community Impact Director) can provide guidance on fit and alignment.
+His insight can help you determine if your project is a good match before investing time in an application.

 References